kwangure/gui-challenges/svelte/sidenav/README.md

 Notable changes:

 - Svelte!
+- Focus trap in dialog-mode
 - Styling in Tailwind instead of plain CSS
-- Open/close state management using a Svelte store instead of URL hash
+- Svelte store instead of URL hash for state